-The “Life Cycle Zero CO2 Emissions Challenge” takes an approach to zero CO2 emissions not only while driving, but also in the entire vehicle life cycle including materials and parts manufacturing, vehicle assembly, disposal, and vehicle recycling.
+To mitigate the various risks posed by climate change, the “Life Cycle Zero CO2 Emissions Challenge” seeks to completely eliminate CO2 emissions not only while driving vehicles, but throughout the entire vehicle life cycle including materials and parts manufacturing and vehicle assembly, maintenance, disposal, and recycling.

-To reduce the environmental impact of its vehicles, Toyota has introduced the Eco-Vehicle Assessment System (Eco-VAS) to set and achieve environmental targets such as life cycle CO2 and recyclability, under the guidance of chief engineer, including at the development stage.
-In this system, we conduct Life Cycle Assessment (LCA) which assesses the impact of the vehicle life cycle on the environment at all stages including materials and parts manufacturing, vehicle assembly, driving, maintenance, and disposal.
+To reduce the environmental impact of its vehicles, Toyota has introduced the Eco-Vehicle Assessment System (Eco-VAS) to set and achieve environmental targets such as life cycle CO2 and recyclability, under the guidance of the chief engineer, including at the development stage.
+Under this system, we conduct LCA (Life Cycle Assessment), which assesses the impact of the vehicle life cycle on the environment at all stages including materials and parts manufacturing, vehicle assembly, driving, maintenance, disposal, and recycling.

 Although CO2 emissions during driving have been reduced for next-generation vehicles, for some models, the amount of CO2 emitted due to materials used and during the vehicle manufacturing process will increase.
 Toyota believes it is important to reduce CO2 emissions not only while driving but also throughout the vehicle life cycle.

 Scope 3 is a standard established to measure CO2 emissions at all stages of a company’s business activities and identify areas for future reductions.
-Scope 3 accounts for not only CO2 emissions from their activities and those of their consolidated subsidiaries (Scope 1 and Scope 2), but emissions from other stages of the life cycle, such as procured materials and parts, transportation, employee commutes and business travel, along with the driving, maintenance, and disposal of customer vehicles.
-Based on these standards, Scope 3 total CO2 emissions in FY2016 were 401.75 million t-CO2, of which Category 1 and Category 11 emissions accounted for approximately 97.1% of the total Scope 3 emissions.
+Scope 3 accounts for not only CO2 emissions from their activities and those of their consolidated subsidiaries (Scope 1 and Scope 2), but emissions from other stages of the life cycle, such as procured materials and parts, transportation, employee commuting and business travel, along with the driving, maintenance, and disposal of customer vehicles.

-To reduce CO2 emissions in its logistics activities, Toyota Motor Corporation is taking measures to improve the transport efficiency of parts for production and replacement, as well as completed vehicles.
+To reduce CO2 emissions in its logistics activities, Toyota Motor Corporation (TMC) is taking measures to improve the transportation efficiency of production parts, completed vehicles, and spare parts.